Chapter 3

 Jax

 Jax is the AI agent at the center of the Nexma platform.
-It reasons about space, designs infrastructure, solves optimization problems, and operates autonomously within any loaded schema.
+It reasons about space, designs infrastructure, solves optimization problems, and operates autonomously within any loaded agent skill.
 Jax does not suggest.
 It executes.
 It places equipment on a map, routes connections between nodes, validates engineering constraints, schedules field crews, and generates deployment-ready plans.

 Why three pillars

 Agent intelligence, mathematical optimization, and spatial interfaces must be one product.
 We hold this as an architectural conviction, not a product strategy.
-An AI agent that understands topology but cannot solve a vehicle routing problem is incomplete.
+An AI agent that understands topology but cannot solve a routing problem is incomplete.
 A solver that optimizes but cannot render results on a map is unusable for the field teams who need it most.
 A map that visualizes but cannot reason is a picture, not a tool.

 Ten enterprise products